Many LDAP users not showing up in 'getprincipals' search

 [1:54pm] jing: Metacat: [WARN]: The user is in the following groups: [edu.ucsb.nceas.metacat.AuthLdap]

 [1:54pm] jing: Metacat: [DEBUG]: after getting groups [[Ljava.lang.String;@12192a9 [edu.ucsb.nceas.metacat.AuthLdap]

 [1:54pm] jing: Metacat: [ERROR]: LDAP Server size limit exceeded.
 Returning incomplete record set.

-#2 Updated by Jing Tao almost 11 years ago
+#2 Updated by Jing Tao about 11 years ago

 First, i thought it is a configuration in client side (metacat) of ldap.
 I tried to increase the count limitation: